usctrojan/Taxee/README.md

 #### Your friendly neighborhod income tax data and calculation API.

-This repository contains the source code for the Taxee API.
-The hosted version of this API can be found on [taxee.io][1], and documentation on the API endpoints can be found there.
+This repository contains the source code for the Taxee REST API.
+The hosted version of this API can be found on [taxee.io][1], along with documentation on the API endpoints.

-This API is written in PHP and utilizes the [Slim Framework][2].
+This API is written in PHP (PHP5) and utilizes the [Slim Framework][2].
 The data that drives Taxee (the tax data) is contained in static JSON files.
 The GET requests detailed on [taxee.io][3] simply serve this static data.
-The PUT request (the calculation endpoint) consumes some of this static JSON data, and then performs a few minor calculations on it.
+The PUT request (the calculation endpoint) consumes some of this static JSON data, and then performs a few minor calculations using it.

 ## Usage